-Use a cloth or a paper towel and an elastic band to prevent dust and fruit flies from getting in.
+Use a cloth, paper towel, and elastic band to prevent dust and fruit flies from getting in.
 But don't seal the jar as the SCOBY needs to breathe.

-The ideal temperature range for fermentation is 26-27°C. But room temperature should be fine as long as it's above 21°C.
+The ideal temperature range for fermentation is 26-27°C. But room temperature should be fine if it's above 21°C.

 It's better to leave your fermenting kombucha out of a cupboard but avoid direct sunlight.

 The exact point when your kombucha is ready depends on your personal taste preference.
 Some people find it's still too sweet after six days and prefer to wait until nine or 12 days before drinking.